Family, extended.

 Supporting People in Homes & Apartments

-Hammer & NER have provided housing and supportive services to people living with intellectual and developmental disabilities for a combined 150 years.
-We are proud of this legacy and remain committed to living out our mission to providing the people we serve the opportunity to live life to its fullest.
+Hammer & NER provide housing and supportive services for people living with intellectual and developmental disabilities in group homes and apartment program settings.
+We are committed to our mission to provide the people we serve the opportunity to live life to its fullest.

 Read the latest stories in our blog